 1. Pretend You're in a New Mind

-A big part of staying grounded involves approaching your emotions and mindset from a neutral perspective, explains Milica Popovic, a trauma therapist at Compass Health Center in Chicago.
+A big part of staying grounded involves approaching your emotions and mindset from a neutral perspective, explains Milica Popovic, LCSW, a trauma therapist at Compass Health Center in Chicago.
 Taking some time to perform mindfulness activities can help you do so.

 One mindfulness practice she recommends is to imagine you're inhabiting a completely new mind.
 "Pretend you are an alien that has come to this earth for the first time," she says.
-"Or, imagine that you are being asked to describe to someone something they have never seen before like a pen, your cell phone or what you see outside."
+"Or, imagine you are being asked to describe to someone something they have never seen before like a pen, your cell phone or what you see outside."